Wirbainoua/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that deletes all the regular files Write a script that counts the number of directories and sub-directories in the current directory Create a script that displays the 10 newest files in the current directory
+Write a script that deletes all the regular files Write a script that counts the number of directories and sub-directories in the current directory Create a script that displays the 10 newest files in the current directory Create a script that displays the 10 newest files in the

+ current directory